 The procedure entry point SymSetSymWithAddr64 could not be located in the dynamic link library DBGHELP.dll

 And this popup will appear each and every time you boot into Windows.
 Your computer will continue to boot after you click the OK button, but it’s an annoying message to receive none the less.
-Here’s a brief explanation on what the SymSetSymWithAddr64 error is and how to fix the problem to prevent the error window from showing whenever you startup.

 Why The SymSetSymWithAddr64 Error Occurs